braican/braican4.1/README.md

 This is the public repository of [braican.com](http://braican.com), [Nick Braica's](http://twitter.com/braican) portfolio site.

 Each iteration of braican.com was pretty much a ground-up build.
 In other words, there was no code sharing between one version and another.
-Despite this, I've still decided to keep all development (i.e. versions 2, 3, 4, future development, etc.) in the same repo.
-If there's a good reason for not doing this, I hope someone will tell me.
-Otherwise, I'm gonna keep doing what I'm doing because I like the idea of having everything in one place.

 ## version 5
 `released 01/06/2018`